FBakkensen/EngageIQ/README.md

 - **AI-Powered Comment Generation**: Generate six different comment suggestions based on LinkedIn's standard reaction types (Like, Celebrate, Support, Love, Insightful, Funny).
 - **Contextual Understanding**: Suggestions are based on the specific content of the LinkedIn post.
 - **Language Matching**: Comments are generated in the same language as the post.
+- **Model Selection**: Choose from different Gemini AI models to optimize for speed, quality, or rate limits.
 - **Length Adjustment**: Easily adjust the length of suggestions to be longer or shorter.
 - **Seamless Integration**: Simple one-click insertion of chosen comments into LinkedIn's comment field.
 - **User-Friendly Interface**: Clean, Bootstrap-styled popup with an intuitive accordion interface.